-You can also turn your dashboard into a wallboard by clicking on the Tools icon in the upper right hand corner and selecting View as Wallboard.
+You can also turn your dashboard into a wallboard by clicking on the Tools icon in the upper right-hand corner and selecting View as Wallboard.
 Have too many gadgets?
-Select Set Up Wallboard Slideshow to control which gadgets to rotate and for how long.
+Select Configure Wallboard Slideshow to control which gadgets to rotate and for how long.

-You and your team might gravitate towards using boards or a wallboard as your single source of truth for progress of a project, but to get high-level and granular information about the progress of a sprint or project, building out an agile dashboard in JIRA Software is a no-brainer.
+You and your team might gravitate towards using boards or a wallboard as your single source of truth for the progress of a project, but to get high-level and granular information about the progress of a sprint or project, building out an agile dashboard in Jira Software is a no-brainer.

 The “Sprint Health” gadget is one of the most popular because it color codes the progress of a sprint and gives you tangible numbers at the same time.
 And then there’s the ability to set up a rotating wallboard for your team to have visible in their workspace.
 Above all, like all things Jira Software, dashboards and gadgets are meant to be customizable to bring you the information you most need and visibility into the progress of you and your team’s work.